Date: 9th August 2024

 • Modernisation of rules: BETTER FINANCE supports ESMA’s initiative to update the UCITS EAD by replacing outdated rules with references to more recent legislative frameworks (securities financing transaction set out in the SFTR).
 These updates should enhance investor protection by addressing current market practices, particularly in areas like securities lending, where greater transparency and fairer returns for retail investors are needed.

 • Prudent approach to new Asset Classes: BETTER FINANCE urges caution in expanding UCITS-eligible assets to include new asset classes.
 The strength of the UCITS framework lies in its simplicity and transparency.
 Introducing new, particularly complex or speculative asset classes could undermine these principles.
-Any new assets considered must be rigorously evaluated to balance innovation and protection, notably to ensure they do not compromise the UCITs framework’s integrity and should include clear warnings/explanations to retail investors while being in line with the funds’ policy.
+Any new assets considered must be rigorously evaluated to balance innovation and protection, notably to ensure they do not compromise the UCITs framework’s integrity and should include clear warnings/explanations to retail investors while being in line with the funds’ policy and limited to hedging purposes.

 BETTER FINANCE welcomes this opportunity to contribute to the review of the UCITS EAD and to share its views on investment policies that are appropriate for UCITS funds.
 As a popular vehicle for individual investors’ engagement with capital markets, it is vital that UCITS funds continue to offer safe, transparent, competitive and easily understandable investment options.
 We remain at ESMA’s disposal for further discussions on any of the issues raised in our response.